jkeohan/bonus_lectures/AWS/D01/1-morning-lesson/3-intro-to-lambda.md

-This lecture will focus on creating AWS Lambda functions and configuring them to work with API Gateway.
+This lecture will focus on creating **AWS Lambda functions** and configuring them to work with the **API Gateway**.
+We will perform the following:

 - creating and testing Lambda functions
 - editing and deploying Lambda functions